An innovation center focused on building the bioeconomy

 Enerkem tests unconventional feedstocks and raw materials proposed by its clients and partners at the Westbury facility.
-The plant also serves for the development of new products and as a training centre for our plant technicians and operators.
+The plant also serves for the development of new products and as a training center for our plant technicians and operators.

 The innovation center allows Enerkem to scale up its process for full commercial deployment, such as the Enerkem Alberta Biofuels facility in Edmonton, Canada.

 Enerkem Westbury is a compact plant located in a rural area, near a sawmill that recycles used electricity and telephone poles and railway ties.
 Enerkem converts the non-usable portion of these poles, as well as other waste materials, into clean fuels and green chemicals.